rrnyquist/ebenezer/_Scripture/ESV/22_Song_of_Solomon.md

 Until the day breathes and the shadows flee, turn, my beloved, be like a gazelle or a young stag on cleft mountains. ^0217

 On my bed by night I sought him whom my soul loves; I sought him, but found him not. ^0301

 I will rise now and go about the city, in the streets and in the squares; I will seek him whom my soul loves.
 I sought him, but found him not. ^0302

 The watchmen found me as they went about in the city.
 Have you seen him whom my soul loves? ^0303

 Scarcely had I passed them when I found him whom my soul loves.
-I held him, and would not let him go until I had brought him into my mother’s house, and into the chamber of her who conceived me. ^0304
+I held him, and would not let him go until I had brought him into my mother's house, and into the chamber of her who conceived me. ^0304

 I adjure you, O daughters of Jerusalem, by the gazelles or the does of the field, that you not stir up or awaken love until it pleases. ^0305